BayashiPascal/GSet/README.md

 }
 ```

+It is not possible to create a set of pointer to functions, but there is a work-around: define a structure with a member as the pointer to function and create a set for this structure.

 ## 2.3 Unit tests

 The file `main.c` contains unit test for the library, which can be compiled as follow: